 Indirectly, definitely.
-I think the relationship to culture, nature and geography [inspires me].
-You see it in some of the colour schemes of the leather and in some of the fragrances.
+I think the relationship to culture, nature, and geography [inspires me].
+You see it in some of the color schemes of the leather and in some of the fragrances.
 The literal translations of places and people is definitely still a huge source of inspiration.

 Do you travel a lot?

 I try not to travel a lot, but I travel a ton!
 That’s the paradox, but I still enjoy it.
 I may enjoy cities less, but I enjoy getting out a bit more.
 I also see that behavior [of wanting to escape the city] in young people.

 Where or what is the most unusual thing to have inspired a fragrance for you?

 I thought it was odd that I was inspired by my Catholic upbringing—the church and incense—because I was never very religious, and it was kind of this forced element.
 But I also started to realize that those things had an influence on how I see things and relates very much to what we do around memory.